 Neck Pillow

 There is nothing more uncomfortable than trying to sleep on a plane or bus journey and waking up with a sore neck.
-I took an inflatable travel pillow with me to South America which literally saved my neck on every long journey and folded up small when I wasn’t using it..
-I’ve also tried out the TRTL travel pillow which is much more comfortable but is probably too bulky for a backpacker to take.
+I took an inflatable travel pillow with me to South America which literally saved my neck on every long journey and folded up small when I wasn’t using it.
+I’ve also tried out the TRTL travel pillow which is much more comfortable but is probably too bulky for a backpacker to take but is still an excellent travel gift.

 Earplugs & Eye Mask